 Chorizo and Lentil Soup

 Chez Us blogger Denise Woodword remembers the soup her Basque grandmother cooked while growing up in northern Nevada.
-The question remains though.
-What is a dry-farmed tomato is, read the comment below.
+And if you wondered what a dry-farmed tomato is, read the comment below.

 Basque Sausage and Garbanzo Soup